 This program option is designed for students interested in becoming a Licensed Practical Nurse (LPN) and looking for a part-time option that better meets their needs.
 The prerequisite foundational courses for the PN Certificate are fewer than those for the 2-year RN and LPN-RN options.
-Students will complete 6 quarters part-time including summer quarter then upon graduation sit for the NCLEX-PN.
-The graduates of the PN Certificate pathway are eligible to apply to the LPN-RN program option to complete the DTA/MRP Associates Degree after completing 500 hours of employment as an LPN and the remaining prerequisite foundational courses.
+Students will complete 6 quarters part-time then upon graduation sit for the NCLEX-PN.
+The graduates of the PN Certificate pathway are eligible to apply to the LPN-RN program option to complete the DTA/MRP Associates Degree after completing the remaining prerequisite foundational courses.
 Students enrolled in the PN pathway will not be allowed to transfer to the 2-year, full-time program option.

 LPNs are in high demand and the BTC Nursing Program has partnered with Whatcom county employers to offer this program option.